jcoqueret/resharper-polishmyxaml/README.md

-resharper-polishmyxaml
+PolishMyXaml (ReSharper Plugin)
 ======================

-Resharper plugin reordering attributes in Xaml files
+PolishMyXaml is a simple ReSharper plugin reorganizing attributes in XAML files.
+It adds some parameters in option "Code Cleanup" tab allowing you to regroup attributes in a logical way.